Origami project honors victims of gun violence

-In 2018, Amanda Cook, an artist and poet in Gloucester, Massachusetts, initiated an art project to remember the victims of gun violence in the U.S. — more than 37,000 each year.
+In 2018 Amanda Cook, an artist and poet in Gloucester, Mass., initiated an art project to remember the victims of gun violence in the U.S. — more than 37,000 deaths each year.

 Her goal was to collect and exhibit 37,000 orange origami cranes as a symbol of hope and healing.
 Cook’s announcement spread to origami enthusiasts nationwide.